monosans/proxy-scraper-checker/README.md

 ## ⚠️ SAFETY WARNING ⚠️

-This tool makes many network requests and can impact your IP-address reputation.
-Consider using a VPN for safer operation.
+This tool makes thousands of concurrent network requests to test proxies, which may trigger rate limiting or security flags from your ISP or network provider.
+Consider using a VPN to protect your IP reputation.

 ## 🚀 Quick Start

-> All configuration options are documented in `config.toml` - edit it to customize sources, timeouts, and output preferences.
+> All configuration options are documented in `config.toml` with detailed comments explaining each setting.

 <details>
 <summary>💻 Binary Installation</summary>